gaucho-dsp/ushuaiaVerb/README.md

 ### Overview
 UshuaiaVerb is an algorithmic reverb designed using cascaded delay networks with structured mixing via a **5×5 Householder matrix**.
-The architecture prioritizes high echo density, efficient diffusion, and stereo decorrelation through asymmetric delay paths.
+The architecture prioritises high echo density, efficient diffusion, and stereo decorrelation through asymmetric delay paths.

 ### Core Architecture